 Health and Safety

-Pinchbeck East School accepts that health and safety is an integral part of all activities and believes that the only effective approach to injury, ill health and loss prevention is one based on the active participation of everyone and the systematic identification of hazards and the assessment and control of risks.
+Pinchbeck East Academy accepts that health and safety is an integral part of all activities and believes that the only effective approach to injury, ill health and loss prevention is one based on the active participation of everyone and the systematic identification of hazards and the assessment and control of risks.
 Appropriate health and safety standards will be applied to all activities.
 A health and safety sub-committee meet regularly throughout the year.
 The safety of our children is paramount and under constant review.

 Cycling to School

 We take steps to educate the children in road safety but need the full co-operation of parents.
 We encourage as many children as possible to walk or cycle to school.
 Please do not park in the school car park as access is required at all times.

 Absences & Late Arrival for School